abelbarreira/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+eL_aBeLo: "Welcome to eL_aBeLo blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+This is the blog we will use to post things.

+Enjoy!